Yann LeCun: Bell Labs

+New York University

-After a brief tenure as a Fellow of the NEC Research Institute (now NEC-Labs America) in Princeton, NJ, he joined New York University (NYU) in 2003, where he is Silver Professor of Computer Science Neural Science at the Courant Institute of Mathematical Sciences and the Center for Neural Science.
+After a brief tenure as a Fellow of the NEC Research Institute (now NEC-Labs America) in Princeton, NJ, LeCun joined New York University (NYU) in 2003, where he is Jacob T. Schwartz Chaired Professor of Computer Science and Neural Science at the Courant Institute of Mathematical Sciences and the Center for Neural Science.
 He is also a professor at the Tandon School of Engineering.
 At NYU, he has worked primarily on Energy-Based Models for supervised and unsupervised learning, feature learning for object recognition in Computer Vision, and mobile robotics.

 In 2012, he became the founding director of the NYU Center for Data Science.
-On 9 December 2013, LeCun became the first director of Meta AI Research in New York City, and stepped down from the NYU-CDS directorship in early 2014.
+On 9 December 2013, LeCun became the first director of Meta AI Research in New York City and in early 2014 stepped down from the NYU-CDS directorship.
+In 2025 it was reported that LeCun was leaving Meta to launch his own start-up.

 In 2013, he and Yoshua Bengio co-founded the International Conference on Learning Representations, which adopted a post-publication open review process he previously advocated on his website.
 He was the chair and organiser of the "Learning Workshop" held every year between 1986 and 2012 in Snowbird, Utah.
 He is a member of the Science Advisory Board of the Institute for Pure and Applied Mathematics at UCLA.
 He is the Co-Director of the Learning in Machines and Brain research program (formerly Neural Computation & Adaptive Perception) of CIFAR.

-In 2016, he was the visiting professor of computer science on the "Chaire Annuelle Informatique et Sciences Numériques" at Collège de France in Paris.
-His "leçon inaugurale" (inaugural lecture) was an important event in 2016 Paris intellectual life.
+In 2016, he was the visiting professor of computer science on the "Chaire Annuelle Informatique et Sciences Numériques" at Collège de France in Paris, where he presented the "leçon inaugurale" (inaugural lecture).
+In 2023, he was named as the inaugural Jacob T. Schwartz Chaired Professor in Computer Science at NYU's Courant Institute.
+LeCun is also a scientific advisor to French research group Kyutai which is being funded by Xavier Niel, Rodolphe Saadé, Eric Schmidt, and others.

+Meta

+LeCun joined Facebook (later Meta) in 2013 as Chief AI Scientist and led the company's AI research laboratory, FAIR.
+On 19 November 2025, he confirmed that he would be leaving Meta after ten years to found his own company focused on world-model architectures and human-like artificial intelligence.

-Awards and honours
+Honours and awards

 LeCun is a member of the US National Academy of Sciences, National Academy of Engineering and the French Académie des Sciences.